joeglDev/2023-12-Ollama-model-customisation/README.md

 ## Model Files

 ### Wise ancient
-- Purpose: To provide answers referencing history, philosphy and theology in a semi-crptic manner.
+- Purpose: To provide answers referencing history, philosophy and theology in a semi-cryptic manner.
 Think a wizard consulting a bound demon for hidden wisdoms.

-- Examples:
+### Deep engineer
+- Purpose: To provide knowledge on practical sciences and engineering.
+Lacks knowlwdge of the arts and humanities.